 Brachioplasty Specialist Dr. Reis uses the latest technology and techniques to perform this procedure with precise skill.
 He will target the specific problem area by placing internal sutures that will tighten the inner tissues.
 In order to ensure minimal visible scarring, Dr. Reis will place the incisions on the inner undersurface of the arm, making them visible only when you lift your arms above your head.
 He will recommend a topical treatment that can be applied prior to and after surgery, as well as post-operative fractional CO2 laser treatment to assist with scarring.

-Follow-up consultations with Dr. Reis and his expert staff will be scheduled to ensure optimal healing and results.
+Follow-up consultations with Dr. Reis and his staff will be scheduled to ensure optimal healing and results.
 After the Brachioplasty procedure, you should avoid lifting your arms above your head or participating in any physical activity that may have a negative effect on the healing process for 4 to 8 weeks.
 As with all body contouring procedures, Dr. Reis requires a post-operative series of manual lymphatic drainage (MLD) massages to help speed recovery and optimize results.

 Contact Brachioplasty Specialist in Houston